-Whether exploring treehouses in the treetops of a rainforest or rappelling down a series of refreshing waterfalls in pristine canyons, your family is bound to overindulge on the feast of accessible adventures awaiting you in Costa Rica.
+Whether exploring treehouses in the treetops of a rainforest or rappelling down a series of refreshing waterfalls in pristine canyons, your family is bound to overindulge on the feast of accessible adventures awaiting you on a Costa Rica Family Vacation.
 As one of the world’s most family-friendly destinations, it’s the perfect place to safely try new things like surfing, kayaking, snorkeling or the salsa.

 4. Forget silver bells; Costa Rica’s all about the marimba.

 Known for its’ salsa and merengue dancing, guitar playing and Latin swing, Costa Rica’s national instrument is actually the marimba.
 Shake out of your usual Christmas groove as you tune your ears and move your hips to something besides The Little Drummer Boy.